Can Statutory Rape Charges Be Dropped? (PC 261.5)

 Once a victim has accused someone of statutory rape, the police will create a report and forward it to the district attorney’s office.
 The district attorney is the one who ultimately decides whether charges should be filed formally.
 When a victim recants their prior statement, they may be able to convince the district attorney not to file charges, but charges are rarely dropped at the alleged victim’s request.

 Beating Statutory Rape Charges

-The alleged victim was not a minor
+- Arguing that the alleged victim was not a minor.

-At Wallin & Klarich, our skilled and knowledgeable attorneys have over 35 years of experience successfully defending clients facing statutory rape charges.
-Let us help you now.
+If you or someone you love has been accused of statutory rape, contact Wallin & Klarich.
+Our skilled and knowledgeable attorneys have over 40 years of experience successfully defending clients facing statutory rape charges.

-Call our office today at (877) 4-NO-JAIL or (877) 466-5245 for a free phone consultation.
+Call our office today at (877) 4-NO-JAIL or (619) 404-2464 for a free phone consultation.